MLortki/ADA2018-Project-Quality-of-Space-AMG/index.md

 <br>

 We also obtained the population per zip code, using la Poste’s [open database](https://swisspost.opendatasoft.com/explore/dataset/bevoelkerung_proplz/information/?disjunctive.plz&disjunctive.typ&disjunctive.ortbez18&sort=stichdatum).
+This was used to normalize values and get per person metrics, which are better suited for cross-comparison between zips.

 <br>